Category- Allopathy

 FAQ’s

-What are the side effects of acebrophylline?
+What are the side effects of Acebrophylline (sr) 200 mg?

-Acebrophylline, which works by relaxing the airway muscles and widening the bronchial passages in the lungs.
+Acebrophylline (sr) 200 mg, which works by relaxing the airway muscles and widening the bronchial passages in the lungs.
 It also reduces the thickness of mucus, making it easier to expel through coughing.
 This helps improve airflow and makes breathing more comfortable.

 Reference